 This peak is not in the book.

-Peak 6540 is located on the Idaho-Montana border in the Bitterroot Mountain Range of the Clearwater National Forest.
+Peak 6540 is located on the Idaho/Montana border in the Bitterroot Mountain Range of the Clearwater National Forest.
 It is the first peak, of more than 300 feet prominence, just west of Lolo Pass.
+USGS Lolo Hot Springs

 Use FS-595 from Lolo Pass and climb to a junction on the west side of the peak in 3.6 miles.
-Large clearcuts cover this peak rather than a thick forest, which allows visitors to see outstanding views of the Bitterroot Crest, as it runs south from Lolo Pass, and of the Selway Crags to the west.
-The summit can be readily reached from this junction by walking east through an old clearcut for 0.2 miles, approximately 100 feet.
+Large clearcuts cover this peak rather than a thick forest, which allows visitors to see outstanding views of the Bitterroot Crest as it runs south from Lolo Pass.
+The Selway Crags are visible to the west.
+The summit can be readily reached from this junction by walking east through an old clearcut for 0.2 miles and approximately 100 feet of elevation gain.

-Although I ascended the peak in the summer, this would be a great peak for a winter ascent.
+Although I ascended the peak in the summer, this is a great peak for a winter ascent.
 The total elevation gain from US-12 at Lolo Pass is 1,240 feet.
 The pass area is a maintained winter recreation area.
 This is a Class 2 scramble.

 Dan Saxton climbed this peak in the winter.
 He reports: